Get qualified income tax advice from certified experts.

 OK, what is withholding?

 Now let’s define withholding.
-Whenever you get paid, your employer removes – or withholds – a certain amount of money from your paycheck.
+Whenever you get paid, your employer removes or withholds a certain amount of money from your paycheck.
 This withholding covers some or all of your taxes.
 Why do that?
-Well, otherwise you’d owe thousands of dollars on April 15, and not many of us are organized enough to save those thousands all year long and pay them all at once.
-So the law says employers in every state must withhold money for federal income taxes.
+Well, otherwise you’d owe thousands of dollars on April 15th and not many of us are organized enough to save those thousands all year long and pay them all at once.
+So the law says, employers in every state must withhold money for federal income taxes.
 Some states and even cities also require tax withholding.

 How withholding works